-There is a fourth, bigger spout as well and they have to finish the ceremony under it in order to receive the blessings from the Gods.
+There is a fourth, bigger spout as well and they have to finish the ceremony under it to receive the blessings from the Gods.
 If you are interested, you can perform the ritual yourself as well!

 There is a small natural rock pool where you can take a dip in the water and admire the huge waves crashing into the cliffs.
-Watch out for the signs though, if it say “No swimming”, don’t get in the pool!
+Watch out for the signs though, if it says “No swimming”, don’t get in the pool!

-How to get to Nusa Penida
+How to Get to Nusa Penida

-For instance you just have to click ‘Find tickets’ in the below widget and you can instantly see all the options for traveling to Nusa Penida from Bali!
+For instance, you just have to click ‘Find tickets’ in the below widget and you can instantly see all the options for traveling to Nusa Penida from Bali!
 Super convenient, right?

-If you only want to visit Nusa Penida as a day trip from Bali the best is to book an organized tour.
+If you only want to visit Nusa Penida as a day trip from Bali, the best is to book an organized tour.
 This way you can enjoy your full day without having to stress about boat schedules and how to get around the island by yourself.